isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - Most BEAM applications are actually one big supervision tree
-- Layers of supervisors all supervising a number of child processes, which can either be worker children or other supervisors -->
+- Layers upon layers of supervisors all looking after a number of child processes, which can either be worker children or other supervisors
+-->

 ---